ljlodl5/surfs_up/README.md

-* **The standard deviation is elevated for December** While the stardard deviation is not extremely different between June (3.2) and December (3.7) the difference can mean there are outliers to consider in December.
+* **The standard deviation is elevated for December** While the standard deviation is not extremely different between June (3.2) and December (3.7) the difference can mean there are outliers to consider in December.
 Outlier temperatures can have a real impact on the amount of customers at the surf and ice cream shop.
 It may be a good opportunity to have Plan B offerings in December to ensure labor matches demand.